-Nationstar (now Mr. Cooper as of August 2017) is one of the largest non-bank servicers in the U.S. The company was founded in 1994 and is headquartered in Dallas, TX.
-According to Bloomberg, in 2006 the company changed its name from Centex Credit Corporation to Nationstar Mortgage LLC.
-In late 2017, the company rebranded to Mr. Cooper.
-For the sake of consistency (and name recognition), we're going to stick with Nationstar for the rest of the review.
+Mr. Cooper is one of the largest non-bank mortgage servicers in the U.S. The company was founded in 1994 and is headquartered in Dallas.
+According to Bloomberg, the company changed its name in 2006 from Centex Credit Corporation to Nationstar Mortgage, LLC.
+In late 2017, the company rebranded to to its current setup.

-Nationstar provides only mortgages and loans — it doesn’t offer any banking, investment or other financial products.
-It does, however, offer a wide range of mortgage products, including fixed-rate mortgages, adjustable-rate mortgages, FHA streamline and regular loans, home affordable refinance program (HARP) loans, VA home loans and interest rate reduction refinance (IRRRL) loans, and jumbo loans.
-According to its company website, Nationstar Mortgage serves 2.8 million customers, originated $20.7 billion in loans and carries a loan servicing portfolio of $470 billion.
+Mr. Cooper provides only mortgages and loans — it doesn’t offer any banking, investment or other financial products.
+It does, however, offer a wide range of mortgage products, including fixed-rate mortgages, adjustable-rate mortgages, FHA streamline and regular loans, VA home loans and interest rate reduction refinance (IRRRL) loans, and jumbo loans.
+The company website states that Mr. Cooper serves 3.8 million customers and is a top-15 loan originator in the U.S, as of September 2019.

 National Mortgage Rates

-The company has become sizeable in the years since its founding.
-According to Bloomberg, the company as 7,720 employees based in various parts of the country.
+Mr. Cooper is licensed to originate loans in every state.
+The company has become quite large in the years since its founding.
+In fact, Mr. Cooper has over 7,00 employees based throughout various parts of the country.

-What Kind of Mortgage Can I Get With Nationstar Mortgage?
+What Kind of Mortgage Can I Get With Mr. Cooper?

-In the words of Nationstar Mortgage, “your loan shouldn’t be one size fits all.
+In the words of Mr. Cooper, “your loan shouldn’t be one size fits all.
 It should be the one size that fits you.”
 True to that statement, the company offers an extensive range of loan options to fit almost every buyer’s needs.

-Fixed-rate mortgage: Nationstar offers fixed-rate mortgages in 10, 15, 20, or 30-year loan terms.
+Fixed-rate mortgage: Mr. Cooper offers fixed-rate mortgages in 10-, 15-, 20-, or 30-year terms.
 The interest rate does not change for the duration of the loan — your rate is locked in.
 The fixed-rate mortgage is a dependable home loan option, as you know exactly what you’re getting.
 The steady monthly payments with a fixed-rate mortgage can make it easier to budget and is ideal for those planning to stay put for a long time.

 Adjustable-rate mortgage: Also known as an ARM, this mortgage option has an introductory rate period of three, five or 10 years where the interest rate is fixed.
 After the introductory period expires, the interest rate will change each year depending on national rate indexes.
 Your loan terms will specify a maximum interest rate that your loan cannot exceed.

-FHA Streamline loan: If you already have an FHA loan and want to refinance to a lower payment, you have this option at Nationstar.
+FHA Streamline loan: If you already have an FHA loan and want to refinance to a lower payment, you have this option at Mr. Cooper.
 Streamline refinancing is a quicker process with simple document requirements, but does involve fees.

 Veterans Affairs (VA) loan: These mortgages are backed by the Department of Veterans Affairs.
 If you are a current or former member of the U.S. military, you may be eligible for this mortgage.
 You can find out more about VA loans on the government site.
-With Nationstar Mortgage you can get a VA loan with a fixed-rate mortgage.
+With Mr. Cooper you can get a VA loan with a fixed-rate mortgage.

 VA Interest Rate Reduction Refinance loan (IRRRL): If you already have a VA loan, the IRRRL is a way to lower your monthly payment.
 However, it does require a funding fee to execute.

 Jumbo loan: If you need to borrow a home loan that exceeds the particular conforming loan limit in the area in which you are buying, you will be in the market for what is known as a jumbo loan.
-In most of the United States, jumbo loans are ones that are greater than $424,100.
-However, in some counties with pricey real estate, the conforming loan limit is as high as $636,150, meaning that buyers can take out mortgages up to that amount before their mortgage is a considered a jumbo loan.
-Jumbo loans are viewed as being risky for the lender because government mortgage finance groups Fannie Mae and Freddie Mac won’t buy jumbo loans.
-Any jumbo loans that a lender can’t sell stay on the lender’s books.
-The lender then has the risk that the jumbo loan borrower could default on an expensive home that would be hard to re-sell after foreclosure.
-To compensate for these risks, lenders may charge higher interest rate for jumbo loans.
-Still, a jumbo loan may be right for you if you have a lower debt-to-income ratio, a higher credit score and can make a larger down payment.
-Jumbo loans generally require borrowers to put 20% down.
-Nationstar jumbo mortgages let you take out a mortgage of up to $2,000,000.
+In most of the United States, jumbo loans are ones that are greater than $548,250.
+However, in some counties with pricey real estate, the conforming loan limit is as high as $822,375, meaning that buyers can take out mortgages up to that amount before their mortgage is a considered a jumbo loan.

-What Can You Do Online With Nationstar Mortgage?
+What Can You Do Online With Mr. Cooper?

-Since Nationstar Mortgage offers no physical locations, the company relies solely on telephone and online support for all its offerings.
-In December 2016, the company launched a completely retooled online and web app to better support its customers.
+Since Mr. Cooper offers no physical locations, the company relies solely on telephone and online support for all its offerings.
+The company launched a completely retooled online and web app to better support its customers in 2016.
 While the site is easy to navigate and modern-looking, the functionality is lacking in some regards.
 For one, you can’t prequalify for a mortgage using the online site alone.
 Each option — from applying for a 30-year fixed rate, to refinancing or just prequalifying — sends you to a contact form with a customer service phone number, or the option to fill in your information for a representative to call you.
 It’s not the most useful for online-savvy customers trying to get a head start.
 Another issue is the lack of a search bar.
 While the navigational sidebar is easy to use, it doesn’t have all your needs captured.
 The lack of ability to search can be frustrating if you’re trying to find something specific.

-That said, Nationstar Mortgage does offer plenty of educational resources on its site.
+That said, Mr. Cooper does offer plenty of educational resources on its site.
 Tools and resources include home buying guides and an extensive explanations of each mortgage term you’re likely to come across.

-Would You Qualify for a Mortgage From Nationstar Mortgage?
+Would You Qualify for a Mortgage From Mr. Cooper?

 If you want a conventional loan, the higher your credit score the higher your chances of approval.
 Usually conventional loans are offered to those with good or better credit scores.
-However, your credit score isn’t the only number that Nationstar Mortgage will consider.
-Your income, debt levels and down payment savings also affect your ability to qualify for a Nationstar loan.
+However, your credit score isn’t the only number that Mr. Cooper will consider.
+Your income, debt levels and down payment savings also affect your ability to qualify for a Mr. Cooper loan.